 Exterior home shutters have a long history.
-They were once purely functional, but today, shutters are often aesthetic accessory providing a compliment to your replacement windows.
+They were once purely functional, but today, shutters are often aesthetic accessory providing a compliment to your dual or triple pane replacement windows.
 Although, some still serve practical purposes.

 The right louvered shutters can serve as a welcome source of shading at times of the day when a room is bathed in light.
 When it comes to materials and styles, you’ll have a nearly overwhelming selection of choices.
 When choosing new or replacement exterior home shutters keep the following tips in mind.